ben-williams-ai/Bomb-Fishing/archive/README.md

 # Bomb-Fishing
 Original scripts used to train and deploy the legacy model in Williams et al., (2025).

 ## Set up
+The deployment scripts can be run locally.
 Install conda and set up the environment:
 ```bash
 cd archive
 conda env create -f bomb-detector-env.yml
 conda activate conda-bomb-env
 ```
+Training was mostly performed on Google colab in early 2023.
+Given colabs environment changes overtime, these may no longer work natively on colab.

 ## Training
 The `model_training` Nntebooks were followed: